Open Networking Foundation: History

 In 2021, the Open Networking Foundation announced its SD Fabric project addressing Hybrid and Edge cloud.

+In 2021, the Open Networking Foundation spun out Ananki as a for-profit sister organization to commercialize Aether as a Private 5G service for Industry 4.0 transformation.

 In 2022, the Open Networking Foundation announced its SD RAN™ project was fully released to open source.

 In 2022, the Open Networking Foundation announced its Aether™ private 5G project was fully released to open source.

+In 2023, ONF launched the Sustainable Mobile and RAN Transformation (SMaRT) 5G project which is focused on developing, demonstrating and open sourcing ML-driven, intelligent energy savings solutions for mobile networks.
+Initial collaborators include Intel, META/TIP, Rimedo Labs and Rutgers WINLAB.
+More participants are invited to join this community effort.

+In December 2023, ONF announced it has merged with the Linux Foundation (LF).